codefellows/cyber-range/README.md

-# Code Fellows Ops101 Hacker Challenge Development Platform
+# Ops 101 Hacker Challenge Cyber Range

+## Description

+The Code Fellows Ops 101 workshop is a day of hands-on penetration testing and ethical hacking.
+To this end, at the 101 level, the goal is to introduce people to the basics of how to hack.
+Let's create a safe environment for practicing hacking skills--a "cyber range" as it were.

+The core of the range is browser-based.
+The goal is to give people who are at the introductory level exposure to what it feels like to find hacks, and how they can be exploited.

+## Acknowledgements, Resources, and References

-## Contributors
+### Contributors

-Michael Falk, Stacy Burris, Jordan Kidwell, Tina Myers, Alex Angelico
+Michael Falk, Stacy Burris, Jordan Kidwell, Tina Myers, Alex Angelico, Adrian Huebner, Brook Riggio

 ## Special Thanks